 For example, transaction history may indicate demographic differences in payment preference that the F&A team can pass on so processes can be amended to improve customer experience.

-Capgemini’s Business Services is a global operation, serving multinational organizations across a range of markets and sectors.
+Capgemini’s Business Services is itself a global operation, serving multinational organizations across a range of markets and sectors.

 - Streamline operations and increase efficiency.